This last week has been a rough one for me. A death in the family. A flooded basement. A flat tire.

 I left home with nearly all of my favorite things: My fishing rod, my boys, my dog, a generous supply of Rainier beer.
 My destination was one of my most reliable escapes: The Little North Fork.
 Aside from my wife, who had commitments in town and couldn't join us, I had everything in the world that I needed.

 I wasn't sorting through my emotions, though.
 I was running from them.
-In fact, I packed up and went camping explicity to avoid thinking, which is exactly my point—I have blind spots, lots of them, and so do you.
+In fact, I packed up and went camping explicitly to avoid thinking, which is exactly my point—I have blind spots, lots of them, and so do you.

 I can see now that what I needed most was introspection not escape.
 My escape-therapy was self-sabotaging my odds of moving forward and getting my mind right.